mirelemborges/mirelemborges/README.md

 ### Hi there 👋

+I am a Tech Lead Data Track and Data Coach in Laboratoria.
+I hold a Master's degree in Data Science and Business Analytics from IMF Business Education and Universidad de Nebrija.
+I also completed a Master's degree in Production Engineering at UFRGS.
+In addition to my academic achievements, I have extensive experience as a Data Analyst and Data Coach.
+I am truly passionate about learning and teaching, constantly seeking new knowledge and sharing my expertise with others.

 <!--
 **mirelemborges/mirelemborges** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.